ZeitOnline/briefkasten/deployment/freebsd/README.rst

 Editorial PGP keys
 ==================

-For each email address configured as recipient of the submissions in ``aws.conf`` you must provide a matching public PGP key which will be used to encrypt the submissions.
+For each email address configured as recipient of the submissions in ``ploy.conf`` you must provide a matching public PGP key which will be used to encrypt the submissions.

 These need to reside inside ``etc/pgp_pubkeys/`` and are expected to end in ``*.gpg``.
 You can use one key per editor or any public keyring format that is understood by ``gnupg``.